 Create a short video of your project creation (max 3 min).
 Show your team in the video, too!
 If the video is not spoken in English, it should include English subtitles.
-Please note: the same video cannot be used to report a StarT project and a best practice.
 The StarT project videos are primarily made by the students and should describe the students’ work and the end product.
-A best practice video describes what has been done from the educator’s point of view.

 - A project diary

 All project teams must keep and submit a learning diary.
 The form of the diary is free of choice: it can be text, photos and/or video… The diaries are to outline what students learned during the project.
 The diaries can be created in the native language of the students, but to assess the project, we will need at least a summary of the diary in English.